BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/SamplingFilters/ChangeResolution.md

 Sampling Filters

-This Filter changes the _voxel_ resolution based on inputs from the user for x, y, and/or z values.
+This Filter changes the **Cell** resolution based on inputs from the user for x, y, and/or z values.

 ## Parameters ##